th-simon/th-simon.github.io/content/publications/ESRS/index.md

 ---

 > [!NOTE]
-> This is a translation of the originally in German published article "Anwendung der ESRS durch deutsche Unternehmen — Umsetzungsstand und Herausforderungen".
+> This is an English translation of the article originally published in German as "Anwendung der ESRS durch deutsche Unternehmen — Umsetzungsstand und Herausforderungen".